 The Quarantined has unique content that comes from the remarkable lives of its members: Sean, Alex, and Jeremy come from distinctly different backgrounds that would maybe never have crossed paths if not for the siren call of Los Angeles and Musician's Institute.

-Alex, as well as being a talented bassist, guitarist, songwriter, photographer, and luthier, he is working on starting his own personally crafted guitar and bass business, making each instrument from scratch and by hand from unique woods.
-Originally from Guadalajara, Mexico, he has been known to travel the world to explore, taking pictures and training Muay Thai (in Thailand), with a growing interest in travel photography and filming.
+Alex, as well as being a talented bassist, guitarist, songwriter, photographer, and luthier, making each instrument from by hand from unique woods.
+Originally from Guadalajara, Mexico, he has been known to travel the world to explore, taking pictures, and training Muay Thai (in Thailand), with a growing interest in travel photography and filming.

 - Jeremy is a guitarist with a distinct voice that is versatile, technically awesome and immediately endearing.
 With his band The Hushdown he plays Guitars, Sitar, Mandolin, and Banjo.
 He also is a Master Luthier who studied at John Marshall International Luthier Academy, and he even makes his own pedals and guitars.
 A Musicians Institute Alumni, his command of music is enthralling.
-Jeremy is also an expert on American Civil War History.
+Jeremy is also an expert on American Civil War History, and enjoys growing hot peppers.

 Now endorsed by Dirtbag Clothing, and working in partnership with Free2Luv.org, The Quarantined is prepared to go viral in more ways than one.
 Independently owned and operated, The Quarantined is setting a new standard for DIY music on an international scale.